The BARON alias BARNES Family

 (From 1500 to The Restoration 1660 )

-We know from John BARNES (c1515-1567) Will dated 7th Feb 1566/7 and transcribed below, that he probably died within a few months before probate was granted on 28th May 1567.
-His death predates the start of surviving Parish Registers at St Georges Church which start in 1577 but he asks in his Will to be buried at Fordington.
-He was survived by his wife named Christian who he appoints as his executrix, and leaves bequests to his surviving children named as William BARNES Senior, William BARNES Junior, Dorothy, Thomasin and Eme.
-He also appoints in his Will 'his beloved bretherin GN3 Robert BARNES as one of his Overseers who was also one of the witnesses when it was signed on 7th Feb 1566/7 and clearly therefore already a responsible adult.
-Robert lives for another 20 years after John's death and a transcription of his own Will is given in Section 2 below.
+We know from John BARNES (~1512-1567) Will dated 7th Feb 1566/7 and transcribed below, that he probably died within a few months before probate was granted on 28th May 1567.
+His death predates the start of surviving Parish Registers at St Georges Church which begin in 1577.
+He asks in his Will however to be buried at Fordington.
+He was survived by his wife named Christian who he appoints as his executrix, and leaves bequests to his 5 (youngest) children named as William BARNES Senior, William BARNES Junior, Dorothy, Thomasin and Eme.
+He also appoints in his Will 'his beloved bretherin GN3 Robert BARNES' as one of his Overseers who was also one of the witnesses when it was signed on 7th Feb 1566/7.
+Robert lives for another 20 years after John's death (Link to a transcription of Robert's Will ).

 WILL of John BARNES of Fordington